uswds/uswds/.github/CONTRIBUTING.md

 ### Submitting an issue

-To help us get a better understanding of the issue you are submitting, please leverage the following outline (as used in the following [Girl Develop It issue template](https://github.com/girldevelopit/gdi-new-site/issues/83)):
+To help us get a better understanding of the issue you are submitting, follow our ISSUE TEMPLATE and the guidelines outlined in that document.

-**Description**

-*Include a high-level description of the feature or error here including steps of how to recreate it if applicable.
-Include any benefits, challenges, or considerations.
-This can be short and sweet.*

-**Ask**

-*Describe the desired behavior and what would deem this issue, bug, or feature complete.*

-**To Do**
-- [ ] Steps
-- [ ] To
-- [ ] Complete/Fix

-**Additional Info**

-*Include any images, steps to recreate, notes, emojis, or whatever.*

 ### Submitting a pull request